 What is health-related quality of life (HRQoL)?

 The term health-related quality of life (HRQoL) indicates a multi-dimensional concept used to examine the impact of health status on quality of life (20).
 More practically, patients are required to fill out a comprehensive questionnaire with questions pertaining to their physical as well as mental and emotional well-being.
 One such questionnaire was also used in a study that aimed to investigate the association between TBI and HRQoL in a group of older patients at risk of vascular issues (21).

-Is there an association between TBI and HRQoL?
+Is there an association between Toe-Brachial Index (TBI) and HRQoL?

 Advanced age is a risk factor for PAD, as are diabetes mellitus and tobacco smoking—all of them were also included in the criteria for inclusion in the above-mentioned study that took place between January 2013 and February 2015 in the Sydney and Newcastle regions in Australia (21, 22, 23, 24).
 Participants were recruited among the patients of six podiatry clinics and included those over the age of 50 years with a history of diabetes mellitus or smoking and anyone over the age of 65 years (21).
 In the end, 100 individuals with a mean age of 70 years participated in the study (21).